cambridge-ceu/csd3/applications/PhySo.md

 print(matplotlib.matplotlib_fname())
 ```

-where we make changes such as,
+which in this case, `/usr/local/Cluster-Apps/ceuadmin/PhySO/lib/python3.8/site-packages/matplotlib/mpl-data/matplotlibrc`, where we make changes such as,

 ```
 font.family:  sans-serif